Should Finland transition to a four-day workweek?

 Loading chart...

-Unique answers from Finland users whose views extended beyond the provided choices.
+Unique answers from Finland voters whose views went beyond the provided options.

 This question is too complex to answer with such few options.